 Selected Press and Publications

-- feature in Seattle Living Seattle Times Living and the Art Magazine
+- Featured in Seattle Living, Seattle Times Living, and The Art Magazine

 February 1981 and March 1986